 From our humble beginnings nearly 50 years ago on a ranch near Grants Pass, Oregon, Addictions Recovery Center has a long history of expanding to meet the need for comprehensive substance use disorder treatment and recovery support services in Southern Oregon.

-With little money and tremendous optimism, Mariam Kelley and her husband envisioned a treatment program that would provide relief, support and tools for veterans suffering from alcohol addiction.
-Thus was born the Alcohol Rehabilitation Center.
+In the late 1960s, with little money and tremendous optimism, Mariam Kelley and her husband David envisioned a treatment program that would provide relief, support and tools for veterans suffering from alcohol addiction.
+Thus was born the “Alcohol Rehabilitation Center”.

 In the 1970s the center moved to Gold Hill and became a non-profit organization.
-It was around this time the agency increased its capacity for men, and also expanded to incorporate inpatient treatment for women.
+It was around this time the agency increased its capacity for men, and expanded to incorporate inpatient treatment for women.